ASUS ROG Zephyrus S GX502GW Review: Powerful Gaming Laptop with GeForce RTX 2070 weighing only 2 kg

 </ img>

-The laptop has 2 speakers installed, they soundvery good and loud (given the class of the device), they are enough for games and video.
+The laptop has 2 speakers, they soundvery good and loud (considering the class of the device), they are enough for games and videos.
 Plus, an ESS Saber DAC is installed inside for high-quality sound in headphones.

 In addition to the ROG Game Visual, the laptop is installedArmory Crate's proprietary application, in which the entire configuration of the laptop is made, including modes of operation, backlight and updates.
 There is also a kind of hub with recommended applications: